 - 2 teaspoons vanilla extract

 - 2 cups all-purpose flour

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

 - Preheat oven to 350 degrees.
-Line a 9x13 baking pan with parchment.
-Set aside.
+Line a 9x13 baking pan with parchment paper.
+(Note 1) Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, add the cubed butter and sugars.
-Cream together until well blended, about 5 minutes.
-Add the eggs and vanilla extract and mix to incorporate.
+- In the bowl of a stand mixer fitted with the paddle attachment, add the butter and sugars.
+Cream together until well blended, about 2 minutes.
+Add the egg, egg yolk, and vanilla extract.
+Mix until well incorporated.

-- Next, add the flour, baking soda, baking powder, and salt.
-Mix until incorporated.
-Stir in butterscotch morsels.
-Spread the dough evenly into the baking pan.
-Bake for 25-30 minutes or until a toothpick comes out mostly clean (without wet batter, but may have residue from melted morsels).
-Let cool completely.
+- Add the flour, cornstarch, baking soda, baking powder, and salt.
+Mix until just incorporated.
+Fold in butterscotch morsels.
+Spread the dough evenly into the prepared pan.